orf53975/FreeBSDRootkit_PUBLIC/final_writeup.md

 ###How The Rootkit Escalates Privelege/Gets Root Access

-When executed, the elevate.sh script will grab the syscall number for our rootkit's syscall from the hidden syscall_number.txt file.
-The rootkit has a switch; when the first syscall argument is '3' it will call elevate(td), a function that calls a series of internal kernel functions (such as `change_ruid()`, `change_svuid()`) to make it appear that it is running as root.
-After these IDs are set the function `system("/bin/sh")` is called to open a shell, which will be a root shell because the IDs are root.
+When executed, the elevate.sh script will grab the syscall number for our rootkit's syscall from the hidden _syscall\_number.txt_ file.
+The rootkit uses a `switch` statement: when the first syscall argument is '3' it will call `elevate(td)`, a function that calls a series of internal kernel functions (such as `change_ruid()`, `change_svuid()`) to make it appear that it is running as `root`.
+After these IDs are set the function `system("/bin/sh")` is called to open a shell, which will be a root shell because the IDs are set accordingly.

 ###How The Rootkit Hides Itself

 There are a few methods that our rootkit uses to attempt to hide itself from any potential detectors.
 For file-system related hiding, the syscalls `open()`, `openat()`, and `getdirentries()` are hooked.
 In the rootkit there is an array which is stored in kernel memory containing structs, each of these structs contains a 'name' and a 'flag' field, which can be edited/added to by use of our created syscall.
 The mentioned hooked syscalls check these flags to see if they can be read from, written to, or viewed via 'ls.'
 For example if the rootkit is installed, and the filename 'test' is added to the struct with a R\_FLAG\_READ only flag; any file named 'test' will be unseeable via 'ls', can't be written to, but CAN be read from (such as 'cat test').

 The second way that the Rootkit can hide itself is by unlinking the created kernel module from the linker\_files list.
 On load, the kernel module will iterate through the linker files until it finds the one with the 'rootkit.ko' name.
 It will then call `TAILQ\_REMOVE()` on this link, making it seem as if the rootkit isn't there at all.
-This prevents it from turning up on things like kldstat or manually cycling through this linker file list.
+This prevents it from turning up on things like `kldstat` or any programs manually cycling through this linker file list.